Contact Us

 zero waste wardrobe: it's not a sale if you don't need it

-There are a number of benefits to shopping secondhand.
-Not only do you save money, but you’re giving a piece of clothing an extended life.
+There are a number of benefits to buying secondhand.
+Not only do you save money, but you’re extending the life of your items, thus supporting sustainable clothing.
 By doing so, hopefully those items won’t end up in the trash.
 Plus, when you shop secondhand, you’re reducing the amount of new resources that need to be used to create new items.
 That means less negative impact on the environment, from depleting natural resources to creating pollution.

 6. Shop local

 Another way to make strides towards a zero waste wardrobe is to purchase clothing closer to home.
-By shopping locally, not only are you supporting local businesses, like we mentioned above, but you’ll be able to pick up your clothes directly from the store or the person, as opposed to when you purchase through a national website.
+When you shop local, not only are you supporting businesses in your community, like we mentioned above, but you’ll be able to pick up your clothes directly from the store or the person, as opposed to when you purchase through a national website.
 And if they do have to be shipped, the items you purchase won’t have as far to travel, thus reducing your carbon footprint.

 7. Go natural with fiber choices

-When it comes to apparel shopping, opt for clothing made from natural fibers, such as cotton, rayon or wool.
+When it comes to sustainable fashion choices, opt for clothing made from natural fibers, such as cotton, rayon or wool.
 Clothing made from synthetic fiber, such as polyester and nylon, is made from various types of plastic.
 Synthetic fibers are shed when washing and wearing, which contributes to microplastics in our water and air.
-Microplastics are very small pieces of plastic that pollute the environment.
+Microplastics are very small pieces of plastic that pollute the environment - and therefore, are not zero waste.
 As an added bonus, natural fibers come from renewable resources.
 Keep that in mind the next time you’re out shopping!

 zero waste wardrobe with natural fibers